Nkwenti-Severian-Ndongtsop/k8s-networking-presentation/docs/cni-intro.md

 ---

-## ⚙️ CNI Responsibilities
+## 🔌 CNI – Container Network Interface

+CNI (Container Network Interface) is a standard interface and a set of plugins used to configure networking for containers.
+It's triggered by the container runtime when a pod is created.

+It handles:

-- 📡 Assigns **unique IP** addresses to containers
+- 📡 Assigning unique IP addresses to pods
-- 🔗 Connects containers to the node’s network
+- 🔗 Connecting pods to the node's network
-- 🔌 Integrates with container runtimes via OCI standards
+- 🧩 Working with container runtimes like `containerd`, `crun`, `Kata`

----

 ## 🧠 How It Works